Best attractions of Flores Island

 If you have time and you decide to make the trip on your own, you can catch the local buses or rent a car.

 Rental car: I could see that the roads aren’t in the best condition.
-There’s also a lot of hills, curvy mountain roads, sharp corners, and the locals are known for driving fast.
+There are also a lot of hills, curvy mountain roads, and sharp corners, and the locals are known for driving fast.
 Last but not least, is the most expensive option.

 2) Where to sleep